 As a result, we obtain $\dot{n}_{\mathrm{ion}}= 10^{50.86\pm0.15} \mathrm{s^{-1}\,Mpc^{-3}}$ for the \citetalias{Begley+24} model and $\dot{n}_{\mathrm{ion}}= 10^{50.50\pm0.09} \mathrm{s^{-1}\,Mpc^{-3}}$ for the \citetalias{Choustikov+24c} model for the number of ionizing photons emitted by LAEs.
-The lower limit of the integration down to $10^{39}\,\mathrm{erg\,s^{-1}}$ is the same as in \citet{Goovaerts+24}, but even when the \Lya LF from \citet{Thai+23} is extrapolated and integrated down to a lower (higher) luminosity limit of $10^{38}$ ($10^{40}$) $\mathrm{erg\,s^{-1}}$, the resulting value of \nion\ changes by only 0.1 (0.15) dex for the \citetalias{Begley+24} model and by merely 0.01(0.05) dex for the \citetalias{Choustikov+24c} model.
-Since neither \xiionfesc nor the \Lya LF exhibits redshift evolution over $2.2<z<6.6$, \nion\ should be considered to be constant within this interval.
+The lower limit of the integration down to $10^{39}\,\mathrm{erg\,s^{-1}}$ is the same as in \citet{Goovaerts+24b}, but even when the \Lya LF from \citet{Thai+23} is extrapolated and integrated down to a lower (higher) luminosity limit of $10^{38}$ ($10^{40}$) $\mathrm{erg\,s^{-1}}$, the resulting value of \nion\ changes by only 0.14 (0.17) dex for the \citetalias{Begley+24} model and by merely 0.02 (0.04) dex for the \citetalias{Choustikov+24c} model.
+Since neither \xiionfesc nor the \Lya LF exhibits redshift evolution over $z<6$, \nion\ should be considered to be constant within this interval.
 However, at $z > 6$, where IGM absorption is significant, the evolution of the intrinsic \Lya LF is unknown.